 We first released mySleepButton on App Store.
 We then received a deluge of requests from Android users.
-Given the expense of writing our app for Android, we asked these Android users: Would Android users be willing to pay for this app?
-They said yes.
+Given the expense of writing our app for Android, we asked these Android users whether they would be willing to pay for this app.
+The response was positive.
 So we decided to support Android users.
 Our pricing model on Google Play differs from that used on the App Store.
-On Google Play, users pay a small fee for the app itself (normally less than on App Store); however, unlike the free version on App Store, the Android app’s basic Simple Things pack is not unlimited.
+On Google Play, users pay a small fee for the app itself.
+A single voice pack is included: Simple Things.
+However, unlike the free version on App Store, the Android app’s basic Simple Things pack is not unlimited.
 That means the included pack won’t be updated.
-Android users may also purchase full unlimited packs on Google Play.
+Android users may purchase full unlimited update packs on Google Play.

-Unlike almost all of the other app developers, we are actively engaged in empirical and theoretical research on the effectiveness of our product.
-For example, we are currently collaborating with 4 different universities on 3 different empirical projects.
+Unlike most app developers, we are actively engaged in empirical and theoretical research on the effectiveness of our product.
+For example, we are currently collaborating with four universities on three different empirical projects.
 We research sleep, sleep onset, and many other psychological processes.
-This costs a lot of time and a lot of money.
+This takes a lot of time and costs a lot of money.
 Yet we sell mySleepButton for a small fraction of a sleeping pill prescription.

-By purchasing mySleepButton Packs, you will help us to continue to improve mySleepButton and the science behind it.
-That may help you, your friends, family and employees who need a better night’s sleep.
+By purchasing mySleepButton Packs, you will help us to improve mySleepButton and the science behind it.
+That could help you, your friends, your family and countless other people who need a better night’s sleep.

 What is a mySleepButton Pack?

 A mySleepButton Pack is a specially designed dynamic collection of content, in the form of spoken words and phrases, which are played by mySleepButton.

-We say dynamic because the package are updated based on our statistical analyses of parameters that optimise sleep onset.
+We say dynamic because the packs are updated based on our statistical analyses of parameters that optimise sleep onset.
 (That’s why it’s a great idea to enable Send Usage Data in mySleepButton’s settings!)